 Our teachers have experience — more than 20 years on average and are all certified to teach students with learning disabilities, emotional handicaps and autism-spectrum disorders.
 They're also certified in one or more academic area, such as English, math, science or social studies.

 Many of our students have endured years of teasing and taunting at other schools.
 That's why Banner Academy enforces a zero-tolerance policy toward bullying.
 Our instructors are sensitive to our students ,as well as their emotions, and we work on activities that promote self-esteem and empathy for others.

-Students from a placed by public school districts are typically transported by that district in buses or vans.
+Students placed by public school districts are typically transported by that district in buses or vans.
 Privately placed students may be dropped off by their parents, a guardian or in a car pool.
 In some cases, we can arrange to transport students, depending on their pick-up location.

-If you are interested in Banner Academy, contact our principal.
+If you are interested in Banner Academy, contact our principal at (480) 827-5348.
 She will make an appointment for an interview, campus tour, and explain more about the school to help determine if Banner Academy is the right fit for your child.

 School districts refer many of our students on the recommendation of an Individualized Education Program (IEP) team.
 These teams determine when Banner Academy is the best setting for a student's education and personal growth.
 In these cases, the home school district pays for the student's tuition and supplemental services.